Healthcare Workforce Development

 The Challenge

-→ 42% of Oakland Youth Speak a Languaeg Other Than English
+→ 42% of Oakland youth speak a language other than English

 Learn More